Pruthvi-Parate/RISC-V/README.md

 sudo make install
 ```

+If there is error showing that "Spike-command is not found" when running the spike, Try running run.sh again , it will be resolved.

 Don't forget to add PATH in .bashrc and source the .bashrc file

 Acknowledgement : Bhargav D V , Alwin Shaju, Emil Jayanth Lal, Kanish R, Divyam Satle : Colleauges(IIIT-B)